 - Maintain confidentiality of clients.

-- Report all activities to the Center.
+- Document all activities appropriately.

 - Take at least two (2) on-call shifts each month.